miarhost/sharcst_mtail/README.md

 docker-compose -f docker-compose.dev.yml up

+also for local env locally run rails s -p 3001 and sidekiq, for all the rest run docker-compose up

 ===================
 ## Another production server installing schedule
 ## /Amazon EC 2/Amazon Linux 2023 deployed by Capistrano and run by docker-compose